Th0rgrlm/Xylophone/README.md

 #define GPIO_PROGRAMM_MODE PC0
 ```

-### MIDI parser
+### MIDI parser <sup>[pc/main.c](https://github.com/Th0rgrlm/Xylophone/blob/main/pc/main.c)</sup>

 The PC sub-program reads and parses a MID/MIDI file to extract select MIDI events listed in a table below.
 Once the file is opened, the MIDI file’s header is verified in `verify_header(FILE* file)`.
-An output file is created where the parsed contents are written.
+An output file with the extension `.MXY` is created and the parsed contents are written there.
 The function `read_track` invokes reading of the individual commands:

 ```c
 void read_track(FILE* midi_file, track_info_t* track, FILE* out_file)